0xWhankFrite/flexnet-testnet-loadtest/README.md

 ```
 ./create-wallets.sh
 ```
-this creates lots of wallets and stores them in `./wallets/` directory.
+this creates a number of wallets and stores them in `./wallets/` directory. (need to manually make new directory "wallets" inside main directory for now)

 ## Running the load test